 Official genealogies state that Dorgon did not have any sons to inherit his titles.
 Instead, he named his nephew Dorbo as his heir.
 The 1651 decree stripped Dorbo of this inheritance and rescinded Dorbo’s adoption by Dorgon.
 Without an heir, Dorgon’s tomb went untended for many generations.

 It wasn’t until 1774, during the reign of the Shunzhi Emperor’s great-grandson, the Qianlong Emperor, that Dorgon was officially reinstated in the imperial clan’s genealogy.
 Dorgon’s title, the Prince of Rui, which had remained vacant since his death, was then bestowed to a great-great-grandson of Dorbo.
-The title would be passed down by Dorbo’s descendants until the artist Aisin-Gioro Yinian. also known as Rushiguan Ge or Jin Jishui, refused to accept his uncle’s title out of anger with the last Qing emperor Puyi, whom Jin accused of collaborating with the Japanese during World War II.
+The title would be passed down by Dorbo’s descendants until the artist Aisin-Gioro Yinian, also known as Rushiguan Ge and Jin Jishui.
+After his uncle's death, Jin refused to accept the title as he was angry with the last Qing emperor Puyi, who collaborated with the Japanese during World War II.